 Safe at Home

-The Safe at Home project is conducting community-based research into policies, programs and practices that support women to remain in their own home or independent accommodation when leaving a violent […]
+The Safe at Home project is working to advance survivors’ right to remain in their own home or independent housing when leaving an abusive relationship.
+There is an expectation that […]

 Violence against women is one of the main causes of homelessness and housing instability among women and children.
 The lack of access to safe and affordable housing is one of the leading barriers for women fleeing violence.
 Women and their children often lose their homes when they are escaping abuse.
 Housing security may include access to the matrimonial home, access to affordable housing, shelter support or being able to afford to live in a safe community.